 This is the classic organisms where in vitro susceptibility may not result in in vivo results.
 Beware (i.e. know what the hell you are doing).
 Assuming susceptible, the order for treating S. aureus infections intravenously is nafcillin / oxacillin, OR cefazolin, then anything else.
 For MSSA bacteremia, treatment with vancomycin has a 35% higher mortality (PubMed).
 Never, ever use vancomycin for MSSA without a damn good reason, unless you want your patient to die (PubMed).
 And no one wants that.

-For bacteremia, linezolid is probably inferior (PubMed) and I would not use a static drug for bacteremia.
+For bacteremia, linezolid is probably inferior (PubMed) and I would not use a static drug for bacteremia and certainly not for endocarditis.

 And there is this issue of tolerant S. aureus, where the MBC is much higher than the MIC and the organism is nice to the underprivileged.
 Tolerant staph doesn't die as easy, unlike tolerant ideas (PubMed).